Top 14 VCs Actively Funding Cloud Infrastructure

 Image of Thomvest Ventures- Top VCs in Cloud Infrastructure

 Thomvest Ventures is a cross-stage venture capital firm that has been investing since 1996.
-Based in San Francisco, they support companies from the seed stage all the way through to post-IPO, demonstrating a long-term partnership approach.
+They support companies from early-stage rounds through to post-IPO, with a focus on cloud infrastructure, cybersecurity, and financial services.

-• Investment stages: Seed, Early Stage, Late Stage, Post-IPO, Private Equity
+• Investment stages: Seed, Early Stage Venture, Late Stage Venture, Post-IPO, Private Equity, Secondary Market, Debt

 • Industries of focus: Cloud Infrastructure, Cyber Security, Financial Services